Seteco/Somorrostro/Installation.md

 ### Linux by hand

-To installa the latest git version of netdata, please follow these 2 steps:
+To install the latest git version of netdata, please follow these 2 steps:

 1. [Prepare your system](#1-prepare-your-system)